 Design wise — performance, scalability, and reliability are some of Fluentd’s outstanding features.
 A vanilla Fluentd deployment will run on ~40MB of memory and is capable of processing above 10,000 events per second.
 Adding new inputs or outputs is relatively simple and has little effect on performance.
 Fluentd uses disk or memory for buffering and queuing to handle transmission failures or data overload and supports multiple configuration options to ensure a more resilient data pipeline.

 If you’re an ELK user, all this sounds somewhat similar to what Logstash has to offer.
-There are of course some differences, and we cover some of these in this article.
+There are of course some differences, and we cover some of these in our Fluentd vs. Logstash comparison.

 What is Fluent Bit?